-•Suspected of causing cancer. •May cause damage to the musculator and nervous system through prolonged or repeated oral exposure.
+•May cause an allergic skin reaction. •Suspected of causing cancer. •May cause damage to the musculator and nervous system through prolonged or repeated oral exposure.

-•Do not handle until all safety precautions have been read and understood. •Do not breathe spray. •IF exposed or concerned: Get medical advice/attention. •Get medical advice/attention if you feel unwell. •Store locked up.
+•Do not handle until all safety precautions have been read and understood. •Do not breathe dust. •IF ON SKIN: Wash with plenty of soap and water.
+If skin irritation or rash occurs: Get medical advice/attention. •IF exposed or concerned: Get medical advice/attention. •Take off contaminated clothing and wash it before reuse. •Store locked up.